-British navy, however, the first step taken was to convert 80-gun three-decked ships into 74-gun ships containing only two decks (Lavery, 1987).
+British navy, however, the first step taken was to convert 80-gun three-decked ships into 74gun ships containing only two decks (Lavery, 1987).

 Spanish ships were also found to be larger.
 With every decade that passed in the eighteenth century, all British captures of Spanish prizes led the English shipwrights to discover an increase in the size of the Spanish vessels.
 These were continuously being modified as the Spanish admiralty kept creating larger and larger ships.
 This Spanish ideology that bigger is better formed problems for the Royal Navy Board.
 Its rating of vessels as Spanish Third Rate ships was exceeding British First Rates in certain dimensions while maintaining a lower amount of cannon.
-In the case of the 74-gun vessel, the Spanish preferred to create longer ships that only contained two gun decks.
-This gave the Spanish the advantage of more space in between decks which improved the living conditions and the effectiveness of the crew during combat situations.
+In the case of the 74-gun vessel, the Spanish the advantage of more space in between decks which improved the living conditions and the effectiveness of the crew during combat situations.
 Finally, the ship was longer in comparison to its height which lowered the centre of gravity, giving the ship more stability (Lavery, 1984).